9. Computer software

 Oregon

 ORS 192.345(15) (formerly ORS 192.501) exempts “[c]omputer programs developed or purchased by or for any public body for its own use” from disclosure “unless the public interest requires disclosure in the particular instance.”
-The definition of “computer program” does not include data, analyses produced by software or mathematical and statistical formulas.
+The definition of “computer program” does not include data or analyses produced by software or mathematical and statistical formulas.
 ORS 192.345(15)(a)-(c).
 The statute does not specifically address software that is “licensed” as opposed to “purchased.”
 The Attorney General has concluded that ORS 192.324 (formerly ORS 192.440) requires public bodies “to retrieve and make available nonexempt computer or electronically stored data and information, when requested, through the computer software or programs in use by the public body,” but that under ORS 192.345(15) (formerly ORS 192.501) the public body is not required to disclose the underlying software or program.
-Attorney General Manual § 1.C.1.
+Attorney General's Manual § 1.C.1.
 ORS 268.357, concerning software developed using public funds by metropolitan service districts, provides that “[n]otwithstanding any other provision of law, district software product programming source codes, object codes and geographic databases or systems are confidential and exempt from public disclosure under ORS 192.355 [formerly ORS 192.502].”

-There is no case law specifically addressing metadata in the context of public records.
-ORS 192.324(3) (formerly 192.440) provides that “[i]f the public record is maintained in a machine readable or electronic form, the custodian shall provide a copy of the public record in the form requested, if available.
-If the public record is not available in the form requested, the custodian shall make the public record available in the form in which the custodian maintains the public record” (emphasis added).
-Because the form in which many electronic records are stored includes meta-data, it appears that this provision makes file metadata public, though no case has addressed the issue.
+If the public record is maintained in a machine readable or electronic form, the custodian shall provide a copy of the public record in the form requested, if available.
+If the public record is not available in the form requested, the custodian shall make the public record available in the form in which the custodian maintains the public record.

 -